johnbaldwin3/react-sprint/redux/redux-filter/prose.md

     }
 };

-// mapping the application state of selectedFilter to props so we can use it set the value of our checked property to true or false
+// mapping the application state of selectedFilter to props so we can use it set the value of our checked off radio property to true or //false and use it to filter our data. const mapStateToProps = state => {
-//in our radio buttons.
-const mapStateToProps = state => {
   return {
     selectedFilter: state.selectedFilter